Rhytidectomy: Complications

 One of the most often overlooked (or not discussed) areas of a traditional facelift procedure is the effects on the anatomical positioning and angles of the ears.
 Most patients are, in many cases, not made aware that the vector forces in a facelift will lower the ears as well as change the angle of the ears.
 Ear lowering can be as much as 1 cm and change in the angle as much as 10 degrees.

 Infection is a rare complication for patients who have undergone a rhytidectomy.
 Staphylococcus is the most usual causative organism for an infection after facelift surgery.

-Prices

-Cost varies by country where surgery is performed, :